Free Trade Agreements

 Free Trade Agreements (FTAs) help to promote free trade and investment.
 They help countries to access markets overseas through, amongst others, tariff concessions, preferential access to certain sectors and faster market entry.
 Many of Singapore’s FTAs include chapters on competition.
 The competition chapter in FTAs help to promote efficient markets and ensure a level playing field for businesses.
 Currently, Singapore has over 15 FTAs (including both implemented agreements and other agreements under negotiation) that include competition chapters/provisions.
 CCCS represents Singapore as the Chapter Lead for negotiations of competition provisions/chapters in FTAs.

-For a full listing of Singapore Free Trade Agreements, please refer to IE Singapore.
+For a full listing of Singapore Free Trade Agreements, please refer to Enterprise Singapore.

 Some recent negotiations include:

 The TPP is an Asia-Pacific regional trade agreement among 12 partners namely Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, United States and Vietnam.
 It is one of the largest regional trade agreements to date, and the TPP countries account for 40% of global GDP and 1/3 of world trade.
 The TPP was signed by Parties in 2016 and is in the ratification process.
 For more information, view the text for the competition chapter.

 (b) The European Union-Singapore Free Trade Agreement (EUSFTA)